urob/zmk-config/readme.md

 large, say 5 seconds.
 This makes the configuration timer-less of sorts.
 But it has two problems: (1) To activate a mod we will have to hold the HRM keys for what feels like eternity.
-(2) During regular typing, there are delays between the press of a key and the time it appears on the screen.[^3] Enter two my favorite ZMK features:
+(2) During regular typing, there are delays between the press of a key and the time it appears on the screen.[^3] Enter two of my favorite ZMK features:

 - To address the first problem, I use ZMK's `balanced` flavor, which produces a